When Shari Raymond couldn’t find the perfect play kitchen for her one-year-old child, she was so frustrated she decided to set up a shop.

 Businesses are on social media to increase brand awareness, community engagement, traffic, and sales, according to Social Media Examiner’s 2019 Social Media Marketing Industry Report.

 Of course, it’s tempting to chase follower counts.
-The problem is that tons of followers and loyal customers are not always one and the same.
+The problem is that many followers and loyal customers are different.

 Case in point: